- It’s one part vintage drum machine

 We think you’ll love making beats with it.

-Oh yeah – and it’s optimised for use with Push so if you have one of those then check the video at the bottom of this post for how we’ve laid it out.
+And it’s optimised for use with Push so if you have one of those then, handy!

 The download contains 2 drum racks, each with a different way of blending the analog distortion – and 144 LinnDrum samples in total.
-Like all the others in our free drum rack series we recorded it with our friends at Studios 301, taking full advantage of their amazing hardware equipment and paying meticulous attention to detail in creating the sounds.
+Like all the others in our sample series, we used the highest class equipment and were meticulous in our attention to detail when creating the sounds.

 About the LinnDrum Samples